qeesung/gitaly/STYLE.md

 consider the following question: How confident are you that the code in the goroutine won't panic?
 If you can't answer confidently, you may want to use a helper function to handle panic recovery: [`dontpanic.Go`].

+### Limiting Goroutines

+When spawning goroutines, you should always be aware of how many goroutines you will be creating.
+While cheap, goroutines are not free.
+Ideally, each RPC should have a fixed number of goroutines.
+If it is not known how many goroutines are needed to complete a request, that is a red flag.
+It is possible that the RPC can end up generating many goroutines for every client request and enable a denial of service attack.

 [`dontpanic.GoForever`]: https://pkg.go.dev/gitlab.com/gitlab-org/gitaly/internal/dontpanic?tab=doc#GoForever
 [`dontpanic.Go`]: https://pkg.go.dev/gitlab.com/gitlab-org/gitaly/internal/dontpanic?tab=doc#Go